World Trade Center (film): Historical accuracy

-The Port Authority police officers portrayed by Cage and Peña, John McLoughlin and Will Jimeno, and their wives, played by Bello and Gyllenhaal, were involved with the writing and overall production.
-McLoughlin and Jimeno said they wanted to have a film made to honor their rescuers and comrades who died on September 11, not for personal gain.
+The Port Authority police officers portrayed by Nicolas Cage and Michael Peña, John McLoughlin and Will Jimeno, and their wives, played by Maria Bello and Maggie Gyllenhaal, were involved with the writing and overall production.
+John McLoughlin and Will Jimeno said they wanted to have a film made to honor their rescuers and comrades who died on September 11, not for personal gain.

 McLoughlin's wife Donna has said: "We got involved because we felt it needed to be done accurately.
 We wanted to do the right thing and I think the filmmakers wanted to do the right thing too."
 Both John McLoughlin and Will Jimeno appear at the end of the film during the barbecue scene.

 The real ESU (Emergency Services Unit) police from New York who are depicted in the film—Scott Strauss and Paddy McGee—were on set as technical advisers.
 In addition, the firemen in the film were played by real FDNY members who served on 9/11.
 All of them enthusiastically supported the film and its intention to accurately portray the rescue of McLoughlin and Jimeno.

 Jeanette Pezzulo, the widow of Port Authority police officer Dominick Pezzulo (who died in the attacks and is played by Jay Hernandez in the film), expressed anger with the film, criticizing McLoughlin's and Jimeno's participation in its production.
 She is quoted as saying, "My thing is: this man died for you.
 How do you do this to his family?"
 Staten Island resident Jamie Amoroso, whose husband also died during the rescue operation, also expressed her anger over the film and said she did "not need a movie" to tell her "what a hero" her husband was.